redis/redis-io/views/documentation.md

 Documentation
 ===

-Note: the Redis documentation is also available in raw (computer friendly) format in the [redis-doc github repository](http://github.com/antirez/redis-doc).
+Note: The Redis Documentation is also available in raw (computer friendly) format in the [redis-doc github repository](http://github.com/antirez/redis-doc).
+The Redis Documentation is released under the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).

 Programming with Redis
 ---